5 min read

 The Writings on the Wall

 So, I wrote.
-What follows is that collection of thoughts, so it’s not so much a neat essay, but what surfaced in that silence.
-The writings on the wall.
+What follows is a collection of thoughts, so it’s not so much a neat "family estrangement and dysfunction" essay, but the cleaned-up version of what came to mind as I free-wrote.

 Marcus Aurelius (the G.O.A.T.) said: To offend a strong man, tell him a lie.
 To offend a weak man, tell him the truth.

-But I’m not here to rehash that mess—it’s already been said to death.
 Part of moving forward is working through it.

 The truth is that I don’t just write because I’m pissed off or feeling a certain kind of way.
 I also write when I’m sad.
-When I remember what family used to feel like.

-When I married my husband, I thought maybe I’d found it again.
-He had this sprawling family I couldn’t wait to be a part of.
 I wanted to learn their stories, celebrate milestones, and create memories.
 And with some of them, I did from the start.

 But over time, others already distant peeled away one by one.
 Bias and immaturity.
 Arrogance.
 Perceived slights and stale grudges.